 Andrés Martin, Riva Ariella Ritvo Professor, Yale School of Medicine

 Well, actually books.
 This project will culminate in two volumes.

 One Hundred Years of Solitude, Struggle, and Violence along the US/Mexico Border: An Oral History (Cambridge Scholars Publishing, 2017) is currently being typeset and will issue in October 2017.
-Bordering Madness: Social and Cultural Transformation of the Communities Living along the US/Mexico Border (Edwin Mellon Press, 2018) will arrive in a real or virtual bookstore near you next year.
+Bordering Madness: The Trump Wall (Edwin Mellon Press, 2018) will arrive in a real or virtual bookstore near you next year.

 Both books will feature oral histories, mainly of members of the ranching families who have lived in the Mexican State of Sonora and the corresponding territory in the US that stretches from Tijuana on the California border to Agua Prieta on the Arizona border.
 The elders in those families recall the tales that their grandparents told, providing a century of perspectives on the revolution in economics, culture, and drug trade that the area has witnessed.

 I grew up on the Arizona/Mexico border.
 In 1927 my Grandmother, Sarah Grace Bakarich, filed the last homestead claim in the Cochise County, the south-central Arizona County that borders Sonora.
 I was born in 1955; we obtained electricity on the ranch in 1964, when I was nine years old.